try-fail1/asyncfile/README.rst

 --------

 Operating on files in Python is a synchronous activity.
 When normally operating on file this does not cause any problems.
-However, when files are tampered with in code that also runs the :mod:`asyncio` event loop, this can cause the :mod:`asyncio` `event loop <https://docs.python.org/3/library/asyncio-eventloop.html>`_ to block.
+However, when files are tampered with in code that also runs the asyncio event loop, this can cause the `asyncio <https://docs.python.org/3/library/asyncio.html>`_ `event loop <https://docs.python.org/3/library/asyncio-eventloop.html>`_ to block.
 This negatively effects the program's performance and should therefore be avoided.
 The ``asyncfile`` module avoids this problem by running the file operations in a separate thread so that the event loop is not as harshly affected.

 Features
 ----------

-* :keyword:`async` and :keyword:`await` syntax is used
+* *async* and *await* syntax is used
-* There is almost complete coverage of the :mod:`io` module's classes
+* There is almost complete coverage of the `io <https://docs.python.org/3/library/io.html#module-io>`_ module's classes
-* The syntax and utility is similar to the built-in Python :func:`open` function and the built-in :mod:`io` module
+* The syntax and utility is similar to the built-in Python `open <https://docs.python.org/3/library/functions.html#open>`_ function and the built-in `io <https://docs.python.org/3/library/io.html#module-io>`_ module
 * Lightweight in speed and memory

 Installation